jcvthibault/biosim-dictionaries/README.md

  - [data/csv] CSV files containing the dictionary data
  - [lucene] Java API to build and use the Lucene-based dictionaries
  - [lucene/scripts] Scripts to build and test the Lucene indexes.
- - [parent]Maven parent project for lucene/, sql/, and web/
  - [sql] Hibernate mappings (Java/SQL) for the database
  - [sql/scripts] Scripts to create and populate the SQL tables
  - [uml] UML logical (Java) and physical (MySQL) models